 In summary, we don’t recommend a minimum number of employees or threshold for the application of mandatory WSIB coverage.
 All employers with workers providing Class N services should have mandatory coverage under WSIB.
 Lack of full coverage for all support workers is a disservice to these front line, essential workers who regularly put their lives in danger to complete their tasks.

 We encourage the Ministry to take this opportunity to also consult and implement the other recommendations in the Speer-Dykeman Review relating to coverage, namely, the move toward an exclusionary rather than inclusionary model (Recommendation 6), and consolidating Schedule 2 within the collective liability system (Recommendation 8).
 We appreciate the opportunity to provide feedback on the implementation of this recommendation of the review, and ask to be consulted on all aspects concerning implementation of the report moving forward.

-INJURED WORKERS CLC
+INJURED WORKERS COMMUNITY LEGAL CLINIC